Gods Unchained Overview

 Players take turns playing cards from their hands.
 These cards involve summoning creatures, casting spells, equipping relics.
 Creatures and relics cannot attack on the turn they are summoned unless they have the Blitz or Godblitz ability.
 Each card has a mana cost.
 Players unlock an additional mana lock at the beginning of their turn.
 Each mana pip up to five only needs one unlock.
 The ones after that need two or three.
 Certain cards can unlock extra mana locks, or even close already opened locks.

 Creatures can attack other Creatures or the gods themselves, unless an enemy Creature with the Frontline ability is in the way.
 Cards also feature other abilities such as Armor, Leech Life, Ward, and Hidden.
 Dead creatures and used cards go into each player’s Void, unless they are Obliterated, in which case the card is completely removed from the game.
-Some cards, particularly belonging to the Death god, can interact with the Void and bring cards back from the dead.
+Some cards can even interact with the Void and bring cards back from the dead!

 Players have a time limit for actions on their turn.
 If the timer runs out, play passes to the other player.
 Players who don’t end their turn before the timer ends, receive a time penalty on their next turn.
 If a player runs out of cards to draw, they begin taking damage every time they should draw.
 Their mana locks also begin closing back up, one per turn.
 Play continues until one god is taken below one health.